Polymer/old-docs-site/app/2.0/docs/upgrade.md

 content implicitly, based on a tag name or an arbitrary selector like `:not(.header)`.
 {.alert .alert-info}

-Can't be upgraded automatically {.caption}
+Can't be upgraded directly {.caption}

-^^ Do you still want to mention "upgraded automatically" in the absense of an automatic upgrader?

 ```html
 <!-- element template -->